manifoldmarkets/manifold/docs/docs/api.md

 ### `POST /v0/market/[marketId]/group`

-Add or remove a topic tag from a market
+Add or remove a topic tag from a market.

 Parameters: